Settlement Information for Newcomers

 Opening a Bank Account

 Before you choose a place to bank, find out what kind of accounts they offer, ask about banking charges and interest on your money, and consider how far it is from where you live or work.
 Ask family members, friends or colleagues what banks they use and visit different banks online or in-person to find out more.
 The biggest Canadian banks are Royal Bank of Canada (RBC), TD Canada Trust, Canadian Imperial Bank of Commerce (CIBC), Scotiabank and Bank of Montreal (BMO).
-There are also many regional banks, credit unions and international banks, such as Vancity, Coast Capital Savings, HSBC, Citibank, ING and UBS.
+There are also many regional banks, credit unions and international banks, such as Vancity, Coast Capital Savings, Citibank and UBS.

 For more information: